Root Hair Cell Diagram Labelled

 Detailed Explanation of Root Hair Cell Structure and Function

 2. Plasma Membrane (Cell Membrane): The plasma membrane is a selectively permeable barrier surrounding the cytoplasm.
 It regulates the movement of substances into and out of the cell, controlling which molecules are absorbed and which are excluded.
 This selectivity is crucial for maintaining the cell's internal environment and preventing the entry of harmful substances.
-The membrane contains numerous protein channels and pumps that facilitate the transport of water and nutrients.
+The membrane contains numerous protein channels and pumps that enable the transport of water and nutrients.

 4. Vacuole: The large, central vacuole occupies a significant portion of the cell's volume.
 It plays a vital role in maintaining turgor pressure, which keeps the cell firm and helps maintain the shape of the root hair.
 It also stores water, nutrients, and waste products.
 The high concentration of solutes within the vacuole creates a water potential gradient, driving water uptake through osmosis.